lexibank/tlopo/out/vol2/chapter9.md

 POc temporal bases themselves were in general directionless, i.e. neutral between past and future.
 The exception to this was _&ast;ñoRap_ ‘yesterday’.
 There is no clearly reconstructable term for ‘tomorrow’, and both ‘yesterday’ and ‘tomorrow’ are often denoted by terms which reflect as their base either POc _&ast;boŋi_ ‘night, day of twenty-four hours’ (p.305) or POc _&ast;raqani_ ‘daytime, daylight’ (p.309).
 ‘The day before yesterday’ and ‘the day after tomorrow’ both had as their base the directionless _&ast;waRisa_ ‘two days from today’ (p.332).

-[Pawley](../references.md#source-Pawley1972) ([1972](../references.md#source-Pawley1972):32–33, 82) reconstructed the PEOc prefixes _&ast;qa-_ and _&ast;qana-_ as formatives of future and past temporal expressions respectively.
+[Pawley](../sources/Pawley1972) ([1972](../sources/Pawley1972):32–33, 82) reconstructed the PEOc prefixes _&ast;qa-_ and _&ast;qana-_ as formatives of future and past temporal expressions respectively.
 In the light of wider evidence, it seems that _&ast;qana-_ was originally two prefixes: _&ast;qa-_ and _&ast;na-_.
 In both formatives _&ast;qa-_ is the POc adverbialising prefix described in Chapter 8 (p.235), whilst _&ast;na-_ was a prefix forming temporal bases situated in the past.
 Sometimes, it seems, it was attached to a base which had past meaning, but often it formed a past term from a base which did not express temporal direction.
-This _&ast;na-_ may well be of PMP antiquity, as it is reflected with the same function in (Western Malayo-Polynesian) languages of the Kaili-Pamona, Wotu-Wolio and SE Celebic families on the island of Sulawesi ([Mead 2001](../references.md#source-Mead2001)).
+This _&ast;na-_ may well be of PMP antiquity, as it is reflected with the same function in (Western Malayo-Polynesian) languages of the Kaili-Pamona, Wotu-Wolio and SE Celebic families on the island of Sulawesi ([Mead 2001](../sources/Mead2001)).

+<a id="s-3-3-1"></a>

-9.3.3.1 Distances within a day
+### 3.3.1 Distances within a day

 By distances within a day, I mean expressions corresponding to English ‘last night’, ‘tonight’, ‘this morning’, ‘this evening’.
 Oceanic data relating to these are very thin indeed.
 I suspect the main reason for this is that expressions consisting of ‘today’ or ‘yesterday’ plus ‘morning’ or ‘evening’ are often used, and they are simply not noted in dictionaries.
 For example: